November 13, 2022

 You could also use Celestia if you’d like a native application.

-I’m not sure whether this works on an emotional level, but I feel like having these “accurately placed” stars brings a level of subtle realism to the background that becomes engaging to look at.
+I’m not sure whether this works on an emotional level, but I feel like having these “accurately placed” stars brings

 The moon itself rendered a bit dark at first, but I made use of the NormalsShading map to lift the values in post.